SIM Swapping Protection: How to Stop Attackers From Hijacking Your Phone Number

 3. Use a dedicated, private email address for account recovery.
 Your primary email address is known to many services and may be in breach databases.
 Create a second email address used only for account recovery that you don't share with anyone and don't use for communications.
 Store the credentials in a password manager like NordPass or 1Password and never mention this address publicly.
 This makes it much harder for an attacker who has compromised your phone number to chain into your accounts via email recovery.

-5. Reduce your exposure in data brokers.
+6. Reduce your exposure on data brokers.
 Sites like Spokeo, Whitepages, BeenVerified, and Intelius compile and sell your personal information — address, phone number, relatives, date of birth.
-Remove yourself from these services periodically, or use a service like DeleteMe or Privacy Bee to automate the opt-out process.
+Remove yourself from these services periodically.
 Less data available makes social engineering attacks harder to execute convincingly.

 Which Accounts to Prioritize First